benoitc/erica/README.md

 ## Installation

-    easy_install couchapp
+    sudo easy_install couchapp

-If this gives you trouble, see the INSTALLING file for more options, including the Ruby version of `couchapp`.
+If this gives you trouble, see the INSTALLING file for more options.

 ### Begin Here